royerlab/arbol/README.md

 Why not use a more traditional Python logging?
 We have made the choice of sticking to a plain and simple scheme that matches the usage of 'print' statements.
-Also we could have tried to intercept stdout and do sme magic there, but we prefer to keep things simple and lean and let yo _choose_ to use _arbol_ where it makes sense.
+Also we could have tried to intercept stdout and do some magic there, but we prefer to keep things simple and lean, and let you _choose_ to use _arbol_ where it makes sense.

 ## Installation